Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 1:1

-Back when square television sets are popular, the 1:1 video aspect ratio had typically been used due to its perfect square dimension.
-As digital innovations advanced, the 1:1 aspect ratio lost its popularity as devices that support it were no longer in production.
+As digital innovations advanced, the 1:1 aspect ratio lost popularity as devices supporting it were no longer in production.

-Some social media platforms, such as Instagram and Facebook, still utilize this aspect ratio.
+Some social media platforms like Instagram and Facebook still utilize this aspect ratio.
 Also, many cameras still feature this perfect square setting.

 4:3